<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 See this post, Home Financing Options for Military and Veteran Home Buyers, for a detailed breakdown of home financing options, then follow up with more info:

-Pay attention to how responsive the lender is to your questions, as this can portend what's ahead.
+Pay attention to how responsive the lender is to your questions, as this can predict what's ahead when dealing with them.
 And consider whether you'll use a local lender or one more nationally known.
 Each approach has its pros and cons.
 Learn more about comparing options here: Home Financing: Is it Better to Use a Local or National Lender?.

 Mistake #4: Leading with emotions.

-Even though we've been inundated with home makeover shows in recent years, it can be easy to forget that cosmetic issues such as ugly countertops, weird paint, outdated carpeting, or an unkempt yard are details you can overlook to see the real "bones" of the place.
+With the surge in home makeover shows in recent years, it's easy to forget that cosmetic issues such as ugly countertops, quirky paint colors, outdated carpeting, or an overgrown yard are details you can overlook to see the real "bones" of the place.
 As mentioned in our post, Avoid These Emotional Mistakes When Buying a Home

-Mistake #5: Making big financial decisions, purchases, or applying for credit during the home buying process.
+Mistake #5: Making major financial decisions during the home buying process.

 Mistake #6: Waiving the home inspection.

-Make your offer contingent on the house passing inspection.
-If any problems are found during the inspection, this can be used during negotiations by either asking the seller to correct any issues or settle on a lower price.
+Make sure your offer is contingent on the house passing the inspection.
+If any issues are uncovered, this can be a powerful negotiation tool, allowing you to ask the seller to fix the problems or lower the price.

-In addition, military and veteran homebuyers will need the property to pass the Minimum Property Requirements (MPR) for VA Loan approval.
-Keep in mind that the MPR and home inspection are important, and separate, processes.
+For military and veteran homebuyers, don’t forget that the property will also need to meet the Minimum Property Requirements (MPR) for VA Loan approval.
+Remember, the MPR and the home inspection are two distinct processes that both play a crucial role in ensuring your new home is a safe and sound investment.

 Mistake #7: Underestimating the costs of owning a home.

-Aside from monthly mortgage payments, there are hidden costs to consider when it comes to homeownership, including:
+In addition to your monthly mortgage payments, there are hidden costs to consider when it comes to homeownership.
+These include:

 • Down payment